 Dating On A Budget: How To Have Fun Without Breaking The Bank

 There’s no doubt that dating is expensive; whether it’s coffee and brunch or dinner with cocktails, a few swipes on Tinder every week can easily blow your budget.
-Here are some tips on how to nail dating on a budget that don’t involve Netflix and chill.

 Even the classic movie date is starting to look steep (and we aren’t even talking 3D or Gold Class).
 The truth is, you don’t need to spend your life savings on three-course fine dining meals to dial up the romance.
 There’s plenty of ways to impress your date (and have fun) without breaking the bank.